musclebigger/Web-full-stack-P1/README.md

 Problems need to be fixed which is pointed by tutor list 2.0:

     Bug: The text for the sidebar is embeded into the menu.
 So, when i try to change the color for each element in the sidebar's nav by hover presudo, I have to use it two times to change the color of element as well as change the color of the text.
 But, the result is that there will have a delay of color change in terms of element and text when the mouse passes by.

+<h1>Log-3:</h1>

+porblem identified

+    growing arrow when hover should be built by drawing line by postion The abosulte position is based on the current box

+function finished

+    social medial icons are added.
+    arrow fixed